 A commission is a fee you typically pay to a real estate agent to list the property as well as to the agent who represents the buyer.
 That commission may or may not be split evenly between both agents.

-But you don’t always have to pay all of the commission.
-For example, the Real Estate Council of Ontario notes that buyers should confirm the arrangement with their own agent before making an offer.
+But you have some wiggle room over how your commission is calculated.
+The Real Estate Council of Ontario recommends that buyers confirm the arrangement with their own agent before making an offer.

 Commission rates in Canada